kim-company/videojs-chromecast/README.md

 ## Contributing
 Ensure that you have installed [Node.js](http://www.nodejs.org) and [npm](http://www.npmjs.org/)

-Test that Grunt's CLI is installed by running grunt --version.
-If the command isn't found, run npm install -g grunt-cli.
+Test that Grunt's CLI is installed by running `grunt --version`.
+If the command isn't found, run `npm install -g grunt-cli`.
 For more information about installing Grunt, see the [getting started guide](http://gruntjs.com/getting-started).

 1. Fork and clone the repository.
 2. Run `npm install` to install the dependencies.